 The RFP should require that the contractor summarize its approach to analyzing and meeting habitability requirements for the program.
-Examples include requirements for the physical environment (e.g., adequate personnel work and living space and environment control); for personnel services (e.g., medical and mess); and for living conditions (e.g., rest/housing, education, recreation, and personal hygiene) that have an impact on human performance contributions to system performance or affect the quality of life.
-The RFP should also require that the contractor identify known issues (e.g., lighting, ventilation, temperature control), the applicable requirements or standards, which area in the system is impacted (e.g., crew areas, galley, and maintenance facility), how the contractor plans to address the issue, and the teams and IPTs involved in finding a solution.
-Examples of tasks include:
+Examples include requirements for the physical environment (e.g., adequate personnel work and living space and environment control); for personnel services (e.g., medical and mess) and for living conditions (e.g., rest/housing, education, recreation, and personal hygiene) that have an impact on human performance contributions to system performance or affect the quality of life.
+The RFP should also require that the contractor identify known issues (e.g., lighting, ventilation and temperature control), the applicable requirements or standards, which area in the system is impacted (e.g., crew areas, galley and maintenance facility), how the contractor plans to address the issue and the teams and IPTs involved in finding a solution.
+RFP developers should consider including some/all of the following requirements:

 - 1. Assess Habitability requirements in the SOW, OBS, WBS, Acquisition/Development Schedules and Proposal evaluation criteria. - 2.
-Assess customer-provided Habitability requirements and documents for realism and provide feedback to the customer HSI organization. - 3.
-If the program is Habitability intensive, work with customer Habitability specialists to establish KPPs - 4.
-Contribute Habitability inputs to HSI Planning and execution (e.g., studies, tradeoffs, risk/issue/opportunity management, etc.).
-Inputs should include living and working conditions, lighting, space/arrangement, ventilation, sanitation, noise, vibration, temperature, berthing, bathing, personal hygiene, bathing, and food service.
-Intangible needs, specifically pertaining to religious beliefs, should be considered as well. - 5.
+Work with customer Habitability specialists to establish KPPs if the program is Habitability intensive. - 3.
+Provide Habitability inputs to HSI Planning and execution (e.g., studies, tradeoffs, risk/issue/opportunity management, etc.).
+Inputs should include living and working conditions, lighting, space/arrangement, ventilation, sanitation, noise, vibration, temperature, berthing, bathing, personal hygiene, bathing and food service.
+Intangible needs, specifically pertaining to religious beliefs, should be considered as well. - 4.
 Assess consistency of system design and employment concepts with customer-provided Habitability requirements.
-Identify and document potential habitability concerns and improvements. - 6.
-Ensure Habitability requirements are allocated to associate contractors, subcontractors and suppliers and their efforts/products are integrated. - 7.
-Verify that Habitability requirements are met. - 8.
-Verify the Habitability risks and issues are suitably mitigated.
+Identify and document potential habitability concerns and improvements. - 5.
+Ensure Habitability requirements are allocated to associate contractors, subcontractors and suppliers and their efforts/products are integrated. - 6.
+Verify that Habitability requirements are met. - 7.
+Verify the Habitability risks and issues are suitably mitigated. - 8.
+Review the findings/recommendations produced and determine their impacts on Habitability. - 9.
+Solicit and address comments on Habitability requirements from other HSI domain specialists.